 In keeping with Pepperdine's long-standing tradition of concern for students, every effort is made to provide the kind of personalized guidance desirable at the graduate level but often unavailable at larger institutions.
 For this reason, faculty members, program directors, and academic advisors make a concerted effort to be available at times convenient to students and to assist in resolving issues related to their course of study.
 Enrolled students are provided academic and career counseling through both the faculty and staff.
 Students are encouraged to request an advisement appointment whenever they have questions regarding their academic program.
 In addition, students may also obtain valuable information from program handbooks and resources on the GSEP website.

 Alcohol and Drug Counseling Services

 Confidential counseling and treatment are available to students who have problems related to alcohol or drugs.
-Details are included in the "Substance Abuse Policy" in the "Regulations and Legal Notices" section of this academic catalog.
+Details about the Substance Abuse Policy can be found at pepperdine.edu/studentcodeofconduct.

 Community Counseling Clinics